sallen-repos/LinuxAppBox/README.md

 The Application requires a Linux environment to run

-The Projects folder must be cloned directly into the users home directory!
+The Projects folder must be cloned directly into the users HOME DIRECTORY!
+If this is not done the expected file paths will be incorrect.

-use cd $HOME before cloning!
+so use 'cd $HOME' before cloning!

+The contents of the folder urs/share/applications must be copied into the host machines
+ $HOME/.local/share/applications/

+If this does not happen, the tools to install new applications will not be available.

+The user must have read and write permissions to this file and all its contents

 ==============================================================
 DEPENDENCIES